-- · each person, or group of affiliated persons, known by us to beneficially own more than 5% of our common stock; - · each of our directors: - · our named executive officer; and - · all of our current executive officers and directors as a group.
+- · each person, or group of affiliated persons, known by us to beneficially own more than 5% of our common stock; - · each of our directors: - · our named executive officer; and - all of our current executive officers and directors as a group.

-The percentage ownership information under the column entitled "Before Offering" is based on 17,022,987 shares of common stock outstanding as of June 30, 2018, assuming conversion of all outstanding shares of our convertible preferred stock into 11,743,987 shares of common stock, which will occur in connection with the completion of this offering.
-The percentage ownership information under the column entitled "After Offering" is based on the sale of shares of common stock in this offering.
+The percentage ownership information under the column entitled "Before Offering" is based on 89,370,665 shares of common stock outstanding as of June 30, 2018, assuming conversion of all outstanding shares of our convertible preferred stock into 61,655,922 shares of common stock, which will occur in connection with the closing of this offering.
+The percentage ownership information under the column entitled "After Offering" is based on (i) the sale of 18,000,000 shares of common stock in this offering and (ii) the automatic settlement of the 2018 Notes into an aggregate of 7,856,176 shares of our common stock in connection with the closing of this offering.
+The following table does not reflect any potential purchases pursuant to the directed share program or otherwise in this offering, which purchases, if any, will increase the percentage of shares owned by certain of our directors and executive officers after this offering.